 So, which one should you use, wood glue or liquid nails?

 Don’t hate me, but it depends on the project!

 That said, for most of your dollhouse needs, I’d argue you should go with wood glue.
 Why?
 It’s made for gluing wood.
 What more could you need?

 Well, a fast drying time, for one.
 When I finally put the whole house together, I had issues with tack time.
 You should have seen me sitting there holding the pieces in place and waiting, waiting, waiting until I could let go.
 Then, I had to tape everything together until it dried to a firm hold.

 That’s why I can see the argument for using construction adhesive to do, for example, the dollhouse shingles.
 If the glue isn’t tacking quickly, I’m going to end up with shingles sliding off the roof.
 Plus, how the heck would I clamp something like that?

 Answer: you don’t, hence the argument in favor of liquid nails for the roof.
-It’s pasty, so it won’t run down the roof if you put on too much.
-And, you don’t have to clamp or hold the shingles for very long, so your arms don’t get tired!
+It’s past-like, so it won’t run down the roof if you put on too much.
+And you don’t have to clamp or hold the shingles for very long, so your arms don’t get tired!

 Deep thoughts, right here.